YunoHost-Apps/coturn_ynh/README.md

 ## Configuration

+You need to install TURN server in a root or subdomain like `turn.domain.lts`

-How to configure this app: From an admin panel, a plain file with SSH, or any other way.
+How to configure this app: a plain file with SSH.

 ## Documentation